 - Our security policy has several layers.
 Staff and systems will only have access to the systems they actually need by reason of their function.

-- Bitcoin technology is based on proven cryptographic laws and principles.
+- Cryptocurrency technology is based on proven cryptographic laws and principles.
 Cryptography itself is strongly dependent on random numbers.
 It is difficult to generate truly random numbers by just running a software program.
 To overcome this, we use an external hardware random number generator that has been successfully tested with: ' Dieharder ' version 3.31.1 of Robert Brown.

 - Our employees are trained to be continually aware of the dangers of social engineering.